Note: For more information on the coronavirus and how it relates to your finances, see our dedicated COVID-19 resource page.

 2:00 Let’s go back to last week, where we started off the week on Monday and Tuesday, and we thought things were fairly bad then, where the markets had fallen in six and a half to seven percent in two days, and then things only got worse from there.
 We ended off the week down ten percent and as everyone knows the big fears that are spreading throughout the financial markets are worries of the impact the Coronavirus would have on the global economy.

-3:00 I definitely wanna say, and I hope this is a big takeaway for people, that there is still a lot unknown out there.
+3:00 I definitely want to say, and I hope this is a big takeaway for people, that there is still a lot unknown out there.
 The information available changes daily.
-Just keep that in mind that what you hear, literally a few hours ago, things might change in a short period of time.
+Just keep that in mind, that what you hear, literally a few hours ago, things might change in a short period of time.
 Even if you take a look at what’s been happening, yesterday compared to today, the headlines literally yesterday where the DOW was up one thousand points and today it’s pretty much down one thousand points.

-3:34 So, you know, another take away too to take in mind, and I think I got probably two or three ones that I’d love people to hold from this call.
+3:34 So, you know, another take away too to keep in mind, and I think I got probably two or three that I’d love people to hold from this call.
 First is that I think there’s going to be several more weeks before there’s a clear understanding of the Coronavirus and the impact that it’s going to have.
 For you the investor, keeping your emotions in check is job number one.
 The headlines are going to be all over the place.
 There are going to be fairly significant market moves.
 In the short term I definitely do not recommend chasing performance or trying to time the market, because that’s not going to yield the results that you’re looking for, both in the short and long term.

 For you the investor, keeping your emotions in check is job number one.
 The headlines are going to be all over the place.
 There are going to be fairly significant market moves.

 4:18 Second big take away, I think, is that the impact of the Virus, it is expected to be meaningful, but not permanent.
 So I think as the markets try to digest what that actually means, there’s obviously going to be continued to be a lot of volatility.
 But it is expected at some point to pass.
-It’s just really unclear when that point that might be.
+It’s just really unclear when that point might be.
 When the worst of the impact might be felt.

 4:47 Thirdly, note that the market swings are going to get more frequent and more wide, as evidenced by the last couple of days.
 My advice is super boring and that’s just having an asset allocation that is appropriate for your risk tolerance.
 That’s going to help you get through these periods where the market is going completely insane.
 I think that a lot of attention has been paid to the decline in equities.
 Equities have, yes, gone down and gone up and they climbed again today.
 But if you take a look at Corporate Bonds, they are actually up about three percent this year.
 They performed very well.
 So remember Corporate Bonds, they are an important part, Corporate and Government Bonds and Fixed Income Securities in general, super important part of your portfolio.
-Making sure you’ve got some fixed income in your portfolio, ensures you are going to be cushioned from a lot of volatility, and perhaps some of the negative impact of the Corona Virus going forward.
+Making sure you’ve got some fixed income in your portfolio, ensures you are going to be cushioned from a lot of volatility, and perhaps some of the negative impact of the Coronavirus going forward.

 5:59 What does that all mean?
 So for people firstly in Roboadvisors, folks who are in Roboadvisor portfolios, you’re generally globally diversified, you have a fairly balanced asset allocation.
 Keep in mind that the returns you are hearing online and in the media, they are not what I expect your actual portfolio returns to be like.
-So we’re used to hearing the returns, and only if you have a hundred percent SP500 Portfolio or hundred percent Equity Portfolio, would your returns actually match what the markets are doing.
+So we’re used to hearing the returns, and only if you have a hundred percent SP500 Portfolio or hundred percent Equity Portfolio, would your returns actually match what the markets are doing?
 Because most people generally have more balanced portfolios, the returns are going to be less volatile.
-Again another important reason to have a balanced portfolio.
+Again, another important reason to have a balanced portfolio.

 6:33 Those of you with an Investment Manager, it’s a bit of a mixed bag.
 It really depends on the funds that you are in.
 And if you are not sure, now is a really good opportunity to dig through the funds that you are holding, the Investment Manager that you’re with.
 And reassess if they are a right fit for you and if they make sense.
 Again your returns, if you are with an Investment Manager, should not be as bad as the broader market because you’re going to be holding some short term, some fixed income securities in there.
 And hopefully you are getting a little bit of value from the portfolio managers there, taking advantage of short term tactical opportunities.
 That’s something to keep in mind.

-7:12 And now if, for people who don’t know my philosophy on Roboadvisors, Investment Managers that are DIY, I’m what’s called “Product Agnostic” so I look for and I recommend to the clients that we work with, taking the investment choice that makes sense for them.
+7:12 And now if, for people who don’t know my philosophy on Roboadvisors, Investment Managers that are DIY, I’m what’s called “Product Agnostic,” so I look for and I recommend to the clients that we work with, taking the investment choice that makes sense for them.
 And right now there’s a lot of value, I think, in getting rid of that emotional burden of trying to manage your own portfolio.

-7:38 Thirdly for DIYers, again it’s a little bit all over the place.
-I’ve seen DIYers who are full on equities, throughout this entire run they’ve got no (inaudible) to spare right now.
+7:38 Thirdly for DIYers, it’s a little bit all over the place.
+I’ve seen DIYers who are full on equities, throughout this entire run they’ve got no driving power to spare right now.
 And to them it makes things a little bit difficult.
 That said, I would say it still does make sense to de-risk your portfolio to an appropriate manner.
-Just going back to plain jane asset allocation.
+Just going back to plain Jane asset allocation.
 It may mean that you are selling stocks at gains that are less than what you thought they might be.
 But it’s a really good opportunity to evaluate where you are at.
 It’s a good opportunity to value where you’re at.
 It’s a good opportunity to evaluate the companies that you are investing in.
-Who are the good brands that you want to stick with long term vs. who’s meeeeh not that great, and maybe they got into your portfolio for a reason that you don’t even remember.
+Who are the good brands that you want to stick with long term vs. who’s meh, not that great, and maybe they got into your portfolio for a reason that you don’t even remember.
 I think now is a really great time to take a look at overall what’s in your portfolio and making sure that there’s an intentional reason for each of those holdings.

 10:23 That’s most, I think what I had to talk about upfront.
 I did get a few questions from folks.
 I’ll take a second to gather these